testjavascript/nodejs-integration-tests-best-practices/README.md

 🏷&nbsp; **Tags:** `#performance`

 :white_check_mark:  **Do:** Keep the database and other infrastructure always alive in developers` machine so the next tests run will start at a glance, typically in 3-5ms.
 This super-fast start-up will encourage developers to run the tests continously and treat them as a coding companion.
 Should you teardown the docker-compose and restart in every tests execution, the startup time is likely to be 20x slower.
+Keeping the DB alive requires clean-up strategy

 This careful tune-up is mostly important in a developer machine where the test might get executed frequently, in a CI environement the docker-compose should be stopped after every execution.